 Clients We Serve

 At Oberheiden & McMurrey, LLP, our clients range from individuals to entire health care systems.
-We regularly represent Detroit business owners, health care executives, lawyers, health care providers, hospitals, hospices, pharmacies, laboratories, medical device companies, and other entities in the health care industry that are facing federal investigations for kickbacks, fraudulent billing practices, and other allegations of Medicare fraud.
+We regularly represent Detroit business owners, health care executives, lawyers, health care providers, hospitals, hospices, pharmacies, laboratories, medical device companies, and other entities in the health care industry that are facing federal investigations for kickbacks, fraudulent billing practices, and other allegations of Medicare/Medicaid fraud.
 Our core practice areas include:

 - Health care fraud defense;